Summary

 Anomaly Detection Integration

-When an ML anomaly detection model flags unusual behavior, it writes to the anomaly_events table with full metadata context.
-A Python worker might look like this:
+When an ML anomaly-detection model flags unusual behaviour, it writes to the anomaly_events table with full metadata context.
+A representative Python worker is shown below:

 async def record_anomaly(